frankt716/cse-191-fall23/rec03.md

 - If $`P`$ is a well-formed and $`x`$ is a variable, then $`\forall x.P`$ and $`\exists x.P`$ are well-formed.
 - If $`P`$ and $`Q`$ are well-formed, then $`P \land Q`$, $`P \lor Q`$, and $`P \implies Q`$ are well-formed.

-> :warning: In this class, we adopt the convention that quantifiers bind more tightly (has higher precedence).
-> In some research communities (e.g., programming language theory), the convention is that quanifiers bind very loosely (has lower precedence).

 ### Free and bound variables

 $`\forall`$ and $`\exists`$ are *binders*.